MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 #### Using a *PemaMean* Object with the *pemaCompute* Function

 The *pemaCompute* function takes two required arguments: an “analysis” object and a data source object.
 The analysis object must be generated by *setPemaClass* and inherit (directly or indirectly) from *PemaBaseClass*.
 The data source object must be either a data frame or a data source object supported by the **RevoScaleR** package if it is available.
-The ellipses will take any additional information used in the *initialize* method.
+The ellipses take any additional information used in the *initialize* method.

 Let’s compute a mean of some random numbers: